elixir-tools/elixir-tools.dev/_pages/docs/next-ls/editors.md

 }
 ```

-If for some reason you want to run a local version of `next-ls` you can do the following:
+If you want to run a local version of `next-ls` you can do the following:

 ```json
 "elixir": {